 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

 One of the finest surviving woods in Tendring, although it suffered severely in the 1987 storm.
 Standard oaks provide most of the timber but there are about eight acres of sweet chestnut coppice, a similar area of Scots and Corsican pine plantation, an area of hazel coppice, and alder glades with an important ground flora that includes moschatel.

-The reserve is just off the B1441 Colchester to Clacton road.
-Park in the front of Weeley Church.
+Reached from the B1441 (Colchester to Clacton) via Church Lane.
+Park in front of Weeley Church.
 Access to the wood is down a private track just past the pond.
-Please respect the neighbouring landowner by keeping dogs on a lead down the track; dogs must be kept under strict control within the wood.
+SatNav: CO16 9AT.

 Several bus services to/from Clacton run along the B1441.
 Or train to Weeley and more than a mile walk each way.

 Accessible at all times

 Please keep dogs on a lead down the track across farmland and under strict control within the wood.